adrianschubek/k8s-thesis-scripts/1_capturing/attacks/readme.md

 ## Guide

-1. Download `attacks.sh` from this repo to Desktop
+1. Download all `*.sh` scripts to your Desktop from this repo
 2. Run in host terminal
 ```bash
 cd ~/Desktop && bash attacks.sh --config ~/Desktop/capture.env --scenarios_download --only 01 --prepare-only